-- the Highways Officer at the Council.
-There is a steep slope on the site which also might restrict development. - There is some safe pedestrian access to the site. - There is some potential ecological value because of mature trees. - There would be a moderate impact to the landscape because of development. - No heritage designations would be affected.
+interested in allocating this site, it would be recommended that they have discussions with the Highways Officer at the Council.
+There is a steep slope on the site which also might restrict development.
+There is some safe pedestrian access to the site.
+There is some potential ecological value because of mature trees.
+There would be a moderate impact to the landscape because of development.
+I. I